The climate emergency is challenging engineers to consider a broader palette of non-traditional and/or novel structural materials.

 The Novel materials series explores how engineers can approach both design and construction with these materials in mind, and it offers practical advice on what to consider to utilise them successfully within projects.

-Find out the latest developments in timber
+Find out the latest developments in construction materials

 Discover best practices around sustainable design

-SMEs Owners, directors, and managers
+SME owners, directors, and managers

 Professor of Sustainable Design, University of Bristol

 James worked on a wide variety of projects and has designed in a variety of materials, including steel, concrete, timber, earth, straw and glass.
 In 2015, James moved full-time into academia, where he teaches structural design with a focus on low-carbon solutions.
 He has co-written Conceptual Design of Buildings and Designing Timber Structures.

 Rosie Goldrick leads a diverse team of multidisciplinary engineers in designing and implementing innovative projects throughout East Africa.
 She is a structural engineer with expertise in seismic design and non-conventional materials.
 She has also contributed to the development of standards for one of the most prevalent construction materials in Rwanda - adobe block.

 Senior Timber Framer, Tŷ Pren